ImranR98/Obtainium/docs/DEVELOPER_GUIDE.md

 - **`category_editor.dart`** — `showCategoryEditor()`, `CategorySelector`,
   `CategoryManager`.

-The `LogsDialog` widget lives in `pages/settings.dart` since it's only used from the settings page.
+The `LogsPage` widget lives in `pages/settings.dart` since it's only used from the settings page.

 ### The form engine (`generated_form_model.dart`)